Row of cars showcasing sleek design and colors.

 Kia will notify owners of the recall by July 27th.
 Hyundai notified customers from April 20th to June 15th.
 Both companies will offer loaner vehicles to affected owners who request them.

 BMW has issued a recall of just over 33,000 2009-2013 X5 xDrive 35d diesel SUVs.
 An engine idler pulley has the potential to break which could cause a sudden loss of power steering. the automaker states that while the loss of power steering wouldn’t prevent drivers from steering the car, doing so would become more difficult.
-According to the National Highway Traffic Safety Adminsitration (NHTSA), the alternator warning light will illuminate if/when the idler pulley fails.
+According to the National Highway Traffic Safety Administration (NHTSA), the alternator warning light will illuminate if/when the idler pulley fails.

 NHTSA reports that a correction to the power steering issue is “still under development.”
 BMW will begin contacting affected vehicle owners bny mail on July 13, 2018.
 Owners with additional questions can contact BMW at 800-525-7417.

-Volkswagon (VW) is recalling over 54,000 2018 Atlas SUVs due to seat belts that can release unexpectedly.
+Volkswagen (VW) is recalling over 54,000 2018 Atlas SUVs due to seat belts that can release unexpectedly.
 The German automaker reports that some child seats could damage the seat belts, causing them to suddenly release.
 NHTSA reports,

 “The owner’s manuals provided with the affected vehicles do not inform the customers about the child restraint size limitations/restrictions for the second row center seating position.
 As a result, the center and adjacent outboard seat belt buckles on the second row can become damaged if a child seat base is installed that is wider than 12.6 inches.”